jeslinyeoh/Frogger_Refactored/README.md

 A. Classes are reallocated into packages according to their functionality to improve readabilty.

 - **Application**
-contains _Main.java_ and parents classes which are not directly edited during changes.
+contains _Main.java_ and parent classes which are not directly edited during changes.

 - **Game**
 contains all game objects categorised into 4 subpackages which are: